open-learning-exchange/open-learning-exchange.github.io/pages/track-first-steps-progress.md

 ## Directions

  * Click on the blue "Get PRs/Issues Count" button below.
- * Type in a valid Github username
+ * Type in a valid GitHub username
- * Remember, in order to complete the First Steps you need at least 5 valid PRs and 4 issues.
+ * Remember, in order to complete the First Steps, you need at least 5 valid PRs and 4 issues.

 <style><!--
     .dropbtn {